stjude/punctatools/README.md

 ### 3. Segment and quantify puncta

-1. Set up the parameter of the puncta analysis with the [setup_puncta_analysis.ipynb](notebooks/setup_puncta_analysis.ipynb) notebook.
+1. Set up the [parameters](docs/parameters.md#list-of-parameters-for-puncta-segmentation-and-analysis) of the puncta analysis with the
+    [setup_puncta_analysis.ipynb](notebooks/setup_puncta_analysis.ipynb) notebook.
     Follow the instructions in the notebook.
 2. Analyze the entire dataset with the [run_puncta_analysis.ipynb](notebooks/run_puncta_analysis.ipynb)